Master Class Information

 WHAT IS A MASTER CLASS COURSE?

-A MASTER CLASS INCLUDES THE FOLLOWING ASPECTS OF THE TECHNIQUE.
+A MASTER CLASS COURSE INCLUDES THE FOLLOWING:

-- Equipment – appropriate to the technique.
+- Understanding of equipment appropriate to the technique.

-- Colour theory, in general terms.
+- Colour theory in general terms.

 - Aspects of design, sufficient to allow the students to design their samplers and major pieces.